-Prime Minister is the head of the government or the real head of the government.
-Under Article 75 of the Indian Constitution, The prime minister is appointed by the President of India and under article 78 the power of prime minister is laid in the constitution.
+Prime Minister of India: Prime Minister is the head of the cabinet and the leader of the ministers.
+Under Article 75 of the Indian Constitution, The prime minister is appointed by the President of India and under article 78 the power of the prime minister is laid in the constitution.
 In India, Prime Minister is the leader of the Cabinet Ministers and exercises the main executive powers of the government while the President is just the nominal head of the State.
 It is the Prime Minister who determines the dates of its meetings and programs for the Parliament session.
-He also has the decision making power as to when the house has to be prorogued or dissolved.
+He also has the decision-making power as to when the house has to be prorogued or dissolved.
 Prime Minister acts as a chief spokesman and thus announces principal government policies and answers questions on them.

 - How Prime Minister Is Elected In India?

 - List of Prime Minister of India- Overview

 - List of PM Of India (From 1947- 2020)

 The Prime Minister of India is the head of the Government of India.
 Some important facts related to the Prime Minister Of India are given below:

 - Jawaharlal Nehru was the first Prime minister of India elected in 1947.
 He also named as India’s longest-serving prime minister.

 - Indira Gandhi was the first Woman Prime minister of India elected in 1966.

 - Rajiv Gandhi was sworn in as India’s youngest Prime minister of India after the demise of his mother in 1984.